-> The Great General squeezed Mako eyes fully shut, but not even that could conceal all the light.
+The Great General squeezed Mako eyes fully shut, but not even that could conceal all the light.
 It leaked out along the seam to stain the glory of lashes.
 “I wasn’t always this way, little one.”
 Especially not to you.
-Do you remember the horrors that I wrought?
+Do you remember the horrors I wrought?
 Tiny fingers crept over his other hand and he couldn’t help but thread them within.
 That did not stop descending guilt even heavier than before.
 He winced in deceit for unrevealed truth and hypocrisy burned him deep.
 If she doesn’t remember, I should reveal so she can know in whose arms she now dwells.
 She knew my name and my once designation, but does she remember my past?

 The teakettle rang and unveiled Mako poured over the Cetra’s face.
 Kissing her brow, the general rose to answer the belling call.
 Almost idly on the way there he set his phone to music.
 No wires were needed in this current age to let melody swirl through the eve.
 Saucer and cup were set and filled with slightly steaming brew.
 He allowed the kettle keep its heat in case she wanted more.
 Then brought this offering to his charge whose sight softened the mask of his face.

 Aeris sat up with summer eyes wide to the music that woke the air.
 The innocent wonder could never fail to at least draw a sideways smile.
 Sephiroth sat down beside her again, and she returned to lean against.
-He gently drew the Cetra closer and her sigh of joy near broke his mask.
+He gently drew the Cetra closer and her sigh near broke his mask.
 In his embrace, she turned with a smile, hands curling against his black shirt.
 He smelled so good it was like a dream, and the scent of tea barely cut through.
 In almost half-memory, Aeris recalled that she had made that request.

 “It’s well, little one,” Sephiroth assured with the drink steady between finger and thumb.